pmijar/DefectDetection/README.md

 6. Results

 ### Objective
 The main aim of this project is to create a deep learning model that can accurately identify defects in steel sheets.
-We’ll train the model using a relatively small available dataset of 7,095 labeled images, employing techniques like data augmentation, model comparison, and fine-tuning to improve its accuracy.
+Models will be using a relatively small available dataset of 7,095 labeled images,we will be employing techniques like data augmentation, model comparison, and fine-tuning to improve its accuracy.

 ### Dataset
 Our dataset is made up of 7,095 images of steel sheets, each labeled with the specific type of defect, the defect class range from 1 through 4.
-We’ll divide the dataset into training and validation sets.
-To prepare the images, we normalize the dataset by normalizing the pixel values (by dividing by 255).
+The dataset will be divived into training and validation sets.
+During data prep, the image pixel value of dataset is normalized (by dividing by 255).

 Dataset Source: https://www.kaggle.com/competitions/severstal-steel-defect-detection/data
 _Notes: Please note that only limited image files were uploaded in the data, Use the kaggle data set for the entire data to run against the attached jupyter notebook_